mcp-ine

 INE MCP Server

 MCP Server for seamless integration with INE (Instituto Nacional de Estadística - Spanish Statistical Office) public data API.
-Access 109+ statistical operations including economic indicators, demographics, and social statistics through the Model Context Protocol.
+Access 109+ statistical operations including economic indicators, demographics, social statistics, and Spain's 2021 Census (Censo 2021) data through the Model Context Protocol.

-Perfect for: AI assistants, data analysis tools, economic dashboards, research applications, and any system that needs direct access to Spain's official statistics.
+Perfect for: AI assistants, data analysis tools, economic dashboards, research applications, demographic analysis, and any system that needs direct access to Spain's official statistics.

 Developed by sofias tech.